 The vast scale of Adirondack State Park, in combination with its relative roadlessness, means that most winter mountaineering experiences are spaces for solitude, quiet winter beauty, and physical challenge.
 Depending on the objective, a ‘Daks summit can demand anywhere from one to several days of climbing.
 Accessing these summits involves a variety of winter travel skills including snowshoeing, steep snow, French technique cramponing, and roped travel.
 Longer trips frequently involve the use of sleds—making for great Denali training—not to mention the skills you’ll build in cold weather living.
 But the real motivation to meet these peaks is the pleasure afforded from up on high—vast stretches of coniferous forests and frozen lakes stretch out below and on top only the feel of the wind and wildness.
-Some of our favorite ‘Daks’ alpine objectives include:
+A winter Adirondacks vacation offers many excellent alpine choices and some of our favorite ‘Daks’ alpine objectives include:

 Mount Marcy—New York’s highest peak (5343’), Mt.
 Marcy rises up through deep green forests up to several hundred feet of rocky, exposed summit terrain.
 This peak is an excellent choice for individuals and parties looking to build their winter fitness and travel skills—as well as anyone who enjoys the feeling of the winter world on high.
 Depending on your choice of travel, a Mt.
 Marcy summit can be a one or two-day adventure.
 Add in Algonquin (5115’) and Iroquois (4843’) Peaks and you have an adventure that can involve pulling sleds, camping in snow caves, off trail navigation, and many more vital mountain travel and living skills.